 When conditions are very steep and icy, crampons are a better choice than ski boot soles for ascending, both in terms of speed and safety.
 There are a vast number of crampon options, offering a choice between hinged and rigid, 10 and 12 point, aluminum or steel, and strap-on or step-in.
 Your choice will depend on how much you use the crampons, what boot you plan on using them with, and naturally what sort of terrain you plan to climb.

 For average ski touring purposes, where lightness is a virtue and the crampon is not exposed to a great deal of rock, a flexible aluminum 10-point crampon will often be adequate.
-For hard-core ski mountaineers who habitually deal with very icy conditions, encounter quite a bit of rock, and spend relatively more time with crampons on, a steel 12-point model may be a better choice.
+Specialized ski touring crampons, with steel front points and aluminum rear, are a great idea for most skiers.
+Hard-core ski mountaineers who habitually deal with very icy conditions, encounter quite a bit of rock, and spend relatively more time with crampons on, a steel 12-point model may be a better choice.
 Either type may need to have the points sharpened periodically with a flat file.
 Step-in crampons generally work well with randonnée boot soles, but make sure the bale fits your toe securely and that the crampon is sized and adjusted correctly before you take them into the field.
 Some boot toes may require a bit of bale-bending to achieve a secure fit, but each brand and model has a slightly different shape, so take along your ski boots when crampon shopping.

 © 2022 Gregory C. Louie